 Leave No Trace: Please abide by the Seven Principles of Leave No Trace; those principles include remembering to plan ahead and prepare, dispose of waste properly, and respect wildlife.
 (And while you are outdoors, remember to Take Care Out There.)

-For a comprehensive list of safety, education and requirements on the river, please visit Oregon State Marine Board.
+For a comprehensive list of safety, education, and requirements for Willamette River boating, please visit Oregon State Marine Board.

 Rental/Guide Info: Reference these local outfitters to rent gear or schedule a guided trip.

-Dayton Kayak Rentals (Dayton/Yamhill County) This is a seasonal business that caters to paddlers launching from Dayton Landing only.
+Dayton Kayak Rentals (Dayton/Yamhill County) This is a seasonal Willamette River kayaking business that caters to paddlers launching from Dayton Landing only.

 Alder Creek (Tualatin/Clackamas County)